- Research and consultancy

 Google Scholar allows you to search selected academic publishers, institutional repositories and professional societies publications.
 You may be able to see the full text if the item is freely available on the internet or if it is included in our alumni subscriptions to ABI/INFORM, Sage Journals or EBSCO Business Source.

 Access to key aerospace and defence information sources created worldwide.
 The service currently includes links to more than 30,000 quality and essential Internet resources including web sites, specialist databases, full text technical reports, engineering design data, conferences and news.

 Cranfield campus Library catalogue / Barrington Library Catalogue (Shrivenham)

 Find references for books, journals and reports that might be useful to you.
 (Please note that our licensing arrangements prevent you from accessing the full text of any eBooks or eJournals to which we subscribe through the Catalogue.
-You can only access eResources directly through ABI/INFORM or EBSCO Business Source.)
+You can only access eResources directly through ABI/INFORM, Sage Journals or EBSCO Business Source.)

 A digital repository of research output from Cranfield University, including journal pre-prints and peer-reviewed journal reprints, full-text digital theses and dissertations, book chapters, working papers and technical reports.

 Keep up to date with the hot topics in your field of expertise by setting up email alerts that will let you know what is being published in relevant academic and professional journals.